 18) You return from your home country and the majority of your luggage is packed with food and toiletries.

 19) You’ve collected kitchen & bathroom appliances with different plugs and voltages.
 And some are duplicates.

-20) You fill up your passport before it expires.
+20) You fill up your passport with stamps and visas before it expires.

-21) You have to closely examine the coins to make sure you are using the correct currency.
+21) You have to closely examine coins you’re about to use, to make sure you are using the correct currency.

 22) You have a special holder for multiple sim cards.